FAQ - Getting started

-XLeap informs you of the address of the applicable login page and your initial password to the email address you or an administrator have specified as your user name.
+XLeap informs you of the address of the applicable login page and your initial password to the email address that you or an administrator have specified as your username.
 The email carries the subject "Your XLeap login details".

 Log in with the email address which serves as your username.